 For example, the way banks currently do business is unsuited to the realities of women’s lives.
 Most branches are in urban centers, and many women are unable to travel to these locations due to logistics and social norms.
 Loan applications include burdensome documentation requirements that many women are unable to satisfy.
 Shared Interest works with lenders to refine their policies, lowering barriers for women.

-Our Planning Grant will allow Shared Interest to conduct data collection in Malawi, over one year, to identify the most impactful interventions to drive desired systemic change in the financial system.
+Our Planning Grant allows Shared Interest to conduct data collection in Malawi, over one year, to identify the most impactful interventions to drive desired systemic change in the financial system.
 Shared Interest will also use this Planning Grant as leverage to secure additional funders for future phases of this important work.

 By supporting Shared Interest’s work in Malawi, Together Women Rise is setting the stage for a longer-term partnership to create systemic change in the financial sector in Malawi, which is expected to spread to the larger financial markets of South Africa and Zambia.